 Ben was intricately involved in developing and executing strategies for the largest worldwide litigation regarding cellular standard-essential patents (SEP), which settled in 2019 after two years of hard-fought litigation.
 He is a go-to advisor as the industry prepares for an explosion of SEP litigation and fair, reasonable, and non-discriminatory (FRAND) terms relating to 5G technology, which will likely help redefine the field of patent litigation.
 In addition to litigation counsel, Ben advises a broad range of companies on SEP/FRAND licensing and royalties’ strategies to help them avoid litigation entirely, or better position themselves for litigation success.

 Ben is actively involved in the community, teaching a high school mock trial class and regularly coaching youth sports.
 His pro bono practice includes work on immigration and prisoner advocacy matters.

-“IP Strategy and Recent Trends in the High Tech World,” Duff & Phelps IP Value Summit (October 16 – Half Moon Bay, CA)
+“IP Strategy and Recent Trends in the High Tech World,” Duff & Phelps IP Value Summit, Half Moon Bay, California (October 2017)

 As the firm’s designated relationship partner for a Fortune 10 consumer electronics company, Ben coordinated and helped develop the litigation strategy for an epic multi-billion-dollar global royalty and patent dispute with Qualcomm.
 The two-year SEP-focused battle ended in a settlement after both sides presented opening arguments in a U.S. district court in San Diego.